Astaraxia-Linux/Astral/README.md

 # Astral
 Astaraxia Package Manager, made using shell scripts, because the dev is too dumb to make it in C or python

+## INTRODUCTION
+AStral is a source-based package manager

 ## Table of Contents
 - [Testing phase](#testing-phase)
 - [How to install](#how-to-install)